 Kinkaku-ji Temple, or the Golden Leaf Pavilion, is so well known that its name has come to represent the rest of the surrounding temple, whose name is really Rokuon-ji.
 The Golden Pavilion was originally constructed as a place to store artifacts of the Buddha, and was designated a UNESCO World Heritage Site in 1994.
 The temple belongs to the Shokokuji school of the Rinzai sect of Zen Buddhism, whose history can be traced back more than 600 years.

 The Golden Pavilion is best viewed from across the neighboring Kagamiko Pond, where its golden walls are reflected in the water.

 Gion District, Pontocho area

-The district centred on Yasaka Shrine in the centre of Kyoto City, named Gion after the old name of Yasaka Shrine, Gionsha.
+The district surrounds Yasaka Shrine in the centre of Kyoto City, named Gion after the old name of Yasaka Shrine, Gionsha.
 It is also one of Kyoto’s most popular shopping streets.

-On the way from Kawaramachi Station towards Gion and Yasaka Shrine.
-In a corner of Shijo Dori, there is a narrow alleyway with a gaping hole in it.
+On the way from Kawaramachi Station towards Gion and Yasaka Shrine, in a corner of Shijo Dori, there is a narrow alleyway with a gaping hole in it.
 This is Ponto-cho.
-Ponto-cho is Kyoto’s Hanamachi, a traditional flower quarter with traditional shops on either side of the narrow street, where chochin (lanterns) with a staggered mark are waving.
+Ponto-cho is Kyoto’s Hanamachi, a traditional flower quarter with traditional shops on either side of the narrow street, where chochin (lanterns) with a staggered mark wave overhead.

 Lunch: Soba, Dinner: Riverside restaurant